nealcaren/CrisisOpportunity/markdown/social_organization.md

 who came from the South.
 In less than thirty-eight years we have increased from five to two hundred and fifty doctors.
-We are living in better homes, and have more teachers in the schools; and nearly every colored church has benefited.^[2.
-E. Franklin Frazier, *The Negro Family in Chicago*, pp. 108-9.]
+We are living in better homes, and have more teachers in the schools; and nearly every colored church has benefited.^[E. Franklin Frazier, *The Negro Family in Chicago*, pp. 108-9.]

 Thus the wave of plantation Negro migrants to the cities definitely